Good news! There is no single “diabetes diet” you have to stick to. The same foods that are good for you are good for everyone else.

 Make smart food choices to help keep your blood sugar levels in check.
 Ask your doctor, a registered dietitian, or a diabetes educator for advice on exactly what you need.

-Don't get stuck in a rut.
-Choose foods of different colors.
+- Make your plate colorful.
 That's an easy way to make sure you eat plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.

-Watch your calories.
+- Watch your calories.
 Your age, gender, and activity level affect how many calories you need to gain, lose, or maintain your weight.

-Go for fiber.
+- Go for fiber.
 You get fiber from plant foods: whole grains, fruits, vegetables, beans, and nuts.
 Studies suggest that people with type 2 diabetes who eat a high-fiber diet can improve their blood sugar and cholesterol levels.

-Be sure to eat only the amount of food in your diabetes meal plan.
+Check serving sizes -- they may be smaller than you think.
+Eat only the amount of food in your diabetes meal plan.
 Extra calories lead to extra fat and pounds.

 What Is the TLC Diet for Diabetes?

 If you have high cholesterol as well as diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.

 The goal is to lower your cholesterol level, drop extra weight, and become more active.
 That helps prevent heart disease, which is more common in people with diabetes.